ivikash/TabGenius/PRIVACY_POLICY.md

 3. **Extension Settings**: We store your preferences for the extension, such as your chosen categorization settings, AI model preferences, and custom categories.

+4. **Usage Analytics**: We collect anonymous usage data through PostHog analytics to help improve the extension.
+This includes:
+   - Extension installation and updates
+   - Feature usage (e.g., sorting, organizing tabs)
+   - Performance metrics
+   - Error events
+   No personally identifiable information is included in this data.

 ## How We Use Your Information

 The information we collect is used solely for the following purposes: